From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

 What's Next?

-The beauty of an unconventional path is that you never know what's around the corner.
+The beauty of an unconventional path is that you never know what is around the corner.
 But I do know this:

 - I want to keep building stuff that matters